ensklcrsln/Physics_Problems/docs/en/Your_solutions/01_Mechanics_1_solution/solution_04.md

 ---

-## 📌 Interpretation
+Interpretation:
 - acceleration is constant
-- motion is non-uniform
+- motion is not uniform

 ---